verrazzano/docs/content/en/docs/setup/install/customizing/certificates.md

   You can find more details on providing your own CA in the [CertManager CA documentation](https://cert-manager.io/docs/configuration/ca/).

-* Save your signing key pair as a secret as a Kubernetes secret.
+* Save your signing key pair as a Kubernetes secret.

   ```
   $ kubectl create ns myca
   $ kubectl create secret tls myca --namespace=myca --cert=tls.crt --key=tls.key
   ```

 * Specify the secret name and namespace location in the Verrazzano custom resource.